 How to Add Apps to Business Store and Install Intune Company Portal

 From the Microsoft Store for Business, select the Manage button and click on Inventory to find out already published apps.
-There is an option to add New LOB apps to Microsoft Store for Business as you can see in the screen capture below (I’ve not tested this).
+There is an option to add New LOB apps to Microsoft Store for Business, as you can see in the screen capture below (I’ve not tested this).

-Search the Windows Store and select the application which you want to deploy to Microsoft Store for Business (private store).
+Search the Windows Store and select the application you want to deploy to Microsoft Store for Business (private store).
 In this scenario, I selected the Word Mobile application.
 Click on the Get the App button to add this application to Microsoft Store for Business.

-As mentioned in the above step, the Windows store application can be distributed to :-
+As mentioned in the above step, the Windows store application can be distributed to:-

 - Add to your private store where all people in your organization can find and install it.